DIGITLab23/digitlab23.github.io/content/authors/Nirmal_Prasad_Panta/_index.md

   - PhD Students
 ---

 Nirmal is a Ph.D. student majoring in Mechanical Engineering.
 He earned his bachelors in Mechanical Engineering at Pulchowk Campus, Tribhhuvan University.
 Now, he is working on a AI-powered Design Innovation project using LLMs and ontological representation under the supervision of Dr. Wei "Wayne" Chen.
-He likes to visit new places, read books, and watch movies.
+He likes to visit new places, read books, and watch movies in his leisure time.